 On a personal note, in the 1960s my parents spoke a southern Italian dialect between themselves but forbid us children to use it and spoke to us in Italian.
 This gave me a sense of great pride in Italy, although Italian always felt like some kind of foreign language that actually deprived me of the uncouth, rough, wild, true root of my origins.

 14.7 The re-launch of Italy and the economic miracle in 1950s and 1960s

-After the war and until the late 1960s, Italy was a small a China: it experienced a sustained economic development, then called a “miracle,” that radically transformed the country from an agricultural nation to one of the most industrialized in the world.
-Moreover, internal emigration, mainly from south to north, reshaped the internal fabric of Italy and its culture like nothing before.
-The Catholics of the Christian Democratic (DC) party proved extremely capable of guiding the country, driving growth and change while keeping it safe internally and externally, as Italy laid dangerously at the fault line of the Cold War to the east and the south.
+After the war and until the late 1960s, Italy was a small China: it experienced a sustained economic development, then called a “miracle,” that radically transformed the country from an agricultural nation to one of the most industrialized in the world.
+Moreover, internal migration, mainly from south to north, reshaped the internal fabric of Italy and its culture like nothing before.
+The Catholics of the Christian Democratic (DC) party proved extremely capable of guiding the country, driving growth and change while keeping it safe internally and externally, as Italy lay dangerously at the fault line of the Cold War to the east and the south.